decisionintelligence/TFB/README.md

 ```
 @article{qiu2024tfb,
+  author  = {Xiangfei Qiu and
+                  Jilin Hu and
+                  Lekui Zhou and
+                  Xingjian Wu and
+                  Junyang Du and
+                  Buang Zhang and
+                  Chenjuan Guo and
+                  Aoying Zhou and
+                  Christian S. Jensen and
+                  Zhenli Sheng and
+                  Bin Yang},
-  title   = {TFB: Towards Comprehensive and Fair Benchmarking of Time Series Forecasting Methods},
+  title   = {{TFB:} Towards Comprehensive and Fair Benchmarking of Time Series
-  author  = {Qiu, Xiangfei and Hu, Jilin and Zhou, Lekui and Wu, Xingjian and Du, Junyang and Zhang, Buang and Guo, Chenjuan and Zhou, Aoying and Jensen, Christian S and Sheng, Zhenli and Bin Yang},
+                  Forecasting Methods},
   journal = {Proc. {VLDB} Endow.},
+  volume  = {17},
+  number  = {9},
+  pages   = {2363--2377},
   year    = {2024}
-  pages   = {2363 - 2377}
-  volume  = {17}
 }
 ```